mignonstyle/sample-travis-wordpress-theme/README.md

-# Sample Travis WordPress Theme Settings
+# Travis WordPress Theme Settings

 This repository is a settings of Travis CI of WordPress theme